enspirit/makefile-for-monorepos/README.md

 Here is the list of variables you can override:

 ```
-# Specify which docker tag is built (defaults to latest)
+# Specify which docker tag is built (defaults to 'latest')
 DOCKER_TAG :=

-# Which command is used to build docker images (defaults to docker build)
+# Which command is used to build docker images (defaults to 'docker build')
 DOCKER_BUILD :=

-# Which command is used for docker-compose (default to docker-compose)
+# Which command is used for docker-compose (defaults to 'docker-compose')
 DOCKER_COMPOSE :=

 # Docker build extra options for all builds (optional)